Accreditation and Academic Services

 Decennial Reaccreditation and Self-study

 The Johns Hopkins University is accredited by the Middle States Commission on Higher Education (MSCHE).
 The Commission maintains a 10-year cycle of review, beginning with a self-study and on-site evaluation visit, and followed by a Periodic Review Report five years later.
-Johns Hopkins is currently undetaking a university-wdie self-study as part of its 2012~2014 decennial reaccreditation.
-This decennial evaluation consists of an extensive institutional self-study process that produces a written self-study report.
-The report and MSCHE’s accreditation standards will serve as the basis for on-site evaluation by a team of peer evaluators in 2014.
-Learn more about the self-study
+Johns Hopkins currently is in the process of a comprehensive self-study in advance of a reaccreditation site visit in May 2014.
+Learn more.

 Information for Current or Prospective Students

-Current or prospective students may obtain or review a copy of the documents describing the accreditation, approval, and licensing of the university and its programs through the links on this website, or upon request, directed to Philip Tang, Assistant Vice Provost, at email@example.com.
+Current or prospective students may obtain or review a copy of the documents describing the accreditation, approval, and licensing of the university and its programs through the links on this website, or upon request, by emailing email@example.com.